coral-xyz/anchor-book/src/chapter_3/PDAs.md

 It is technically possible that no bump is found within 256 tries but this probability is negligible.
 If you're interested in the exact calculation of a PDA, check out the [`solana_program` source code](https://docs.rs/solana-program/latest/solana_program/pubkey/struct.Pubkey.html#method.find_program_address).

 The first bump that results in a PDA is commonly called the "canonical bump".
-It's recommended to only use the canonical bump to avoid confusion and use the seeds if something like a counter is desired.
+Other bumps may also result in a PDA but it's recommended to only use the canonical bump to avoid confusion.

 ## Using PDAs